phillmv/okayfail.com/source/garden/hyperobjects.md

 [^invariants]: the other day i came across Lorin's post "[the problem with invariants is that they change over time](https://surfingcomplexity.blog/2024/03/26/the-problem-with-invariants-is-that-they-change-over-time/)" and its simple truth still makes me giggle.

 [^posiwid]: cf [wikipedia](https://en.wikipedia.org/wiki/The_purpose_of_a_system_is_what_it_does)

+[^rails]: not, mind you, because it's a rails app; a lot of people struggle with that fact, for some reason, but i'm not one of them.